Data products and surveys

 Modern hydrographic surveys are conducted using the latest satellite positioning technology, advanced multibeam bathymetric data collection systems, and powerful data processing, analysis and portrayal tools.

-For information on available digital hydrographic data, please visit the CHS Digital Data Portal.
+For information on available digital hydrographic data, please visit the CHS NONNA Data Portal.

 Field Sheets (Hardcopy)